The Bitwarden Blog

 Bitwarden Send - How it works

-Bitwarden Send is a new trusted method to directly transmit encrypted information to anyone.
+Bitwarden Send feature is a new trusted method to directly transmit encrypted information to anyone.
 For a general introduction please see Introducing Bitwarden Send for secure one-to-one information sharing.

 Similar to all of your Bitwarden Vault data, everything shared through Bitwarden Send is end-to-end encrypted.
 This means that Bitwarden cannot see the contents of your Send, whether that be a text snippet or a file.

-One of the important components of Bitwarden Send is built-in automatic deletion.
+One of the important components of Bitwarden Send feature is built-in automatic deletion.
 Because the sensitive data will be deleted, users can ensure their information does not linger, or remain in a system over which they have no control.
 For example, in a typical sharing model, once a piece of information is emailed or messaged, it stays in those systems often forever.
-Using the Bitwarden model, while the Send link may remain, it will no longer work, and the data attached to that Send will not stick around.
+Using the Bitwarden end-to-end security model, while the Send link may remain, it will no longer work, and the data attached to that Send will not stick around.

 A Send object can be further protected with user configured parameters including: